Skip to main content

 If all retries fail, the webhook call is dismissed.

-The partner endpoint should return a successful HTTP response after receiving and processing the notification.
+The partner endpoint should return a successful HTTP 2xx response after receiving and processing the notification.
+Webhook delivery should be treated as at-least-once, so the partner should process webhook notifications idempotently.

 In Full API Integration, Sparados can send OTP and wallet-related notifications to endpoints provided by the partner.